Rajendran2201/learn-cpp/03-level-three/01-functions.md

 The functions are as a=same as in C language.

-Let's look at some examples from GeeksforGeeks.
+Let's look at some examples from W3Schools.

 ```cpp